capital-city-il-indivisible/CCII/README.md

 ## How to update the CCII website

-How to update the CCII website (Events)
+How to update the CCII website in Github(Events)

+IMPORTANT:
+FIRST MAKE SURE YOU ARE ON THE WEBMASTERS BRANCH (see video)

+Once you are on the webmasters branch:

 1. Go to the content folder
 2. Go to the webmaster-events directory